hannamark/4xconvert/po/README.txt

 1.2 Development Environment Setup

-  * Install maven (if needed)
+  * Install maven 2.2
-    PO is not compatible with maven 2.1.0+, so you'll need to use 2.0.10 (or a later version of 2.0.x).

-  * Install postgres 8.4+ (if needed)
+  * Install postgres 9.2
-    With Postgres 8.4, you'll have to set max_prepared_transactions to 5 in postgresql.conf (on a Mac, that file is located in /Library/PostgreSQL/8.4/data/);
+    You'll have to set max_prepared_transactions to 5 in postgresql.conf (on a Mac, that file is located in /Library/PostgreSQL/8.4/data/);
     you'll need to restart Postgres after changing the value.

-  * Install JBoss
+  * Install JBoss 6.2 EAP
-    Installation of JBoss is handled by build-po.
-    Please read build-po/readme.txt for setup instructions.
+    Please read build-po/readme.txt for setup instructions; you need to execute build-po install at least once.
     From build-po, run: ant deploy:local:install
     Note location of jboss install.
 If the jboss location in build-po has been changed from the default, set the jboss.home property in profiles.xml files to match.